Man seen accosting Hurricane Ida television reporter during live broadcast arrested in Ohio

 Benjamin Dagley, 54, was arrested Thursday

-Federal law enforcement agents have arrested the Ohio man accused of confronting an MSNBC reporter in Mississippi while the journalist was reporting on local conditions during Hurricane Ida officials recently announced.
+Federal law enforcement agents have arrested the Ohio man accused of confronting an MSNBC reporter in Mississippi while the journalist was reporting on local conditions during Hurricane Ida, officials recently announced.

 Benjamin Dagley, 54, was arrested Thursday in his home state and charged with assault, disturbance of the peace and a violation of the emergency curfew, the U.S. Marshals Service announced in press release that day.
 Dagley, a Wooster resident, was also wanted by the Cuyahoga County Sheriff’s Department for violating his probation by traveling.